cursebreakers/crypto-bro/README.md

 ---

-## Submenu

-The submenu will open once a key is generated, whether from the main menu or quick start.

-The submenu displays four options:

-**Copy to clipboard**

-- Select "c" to copy the key to your clipboard.

-**Regenerate**

-- Select "r" to regenerate the key.

-**Main menu**

-- Select "m" to return to the main menu.

-**Quit**

-- Select "q" to terminate the program.

----

 ## Generator options

 Most options are straightforward.
 Just select the key type and it will be generated.
 Usernames are a bit more fun.